-Recognizing the epidemic of ordinary unethicality and its great dangers, the aim of this article is to offer an enforcement scheme specifically tailored to regulate this type of antisocial behavior.
-By introducing such a framework, the paper offers a paradigm shift in current understanding of law enforcement, highlighting the importance of regulating "minor" violations instead of "major" ones.
-As we show, ordinary unethical acts can be, in the aggregate, far more damaging than "serious" crimes.
-This insight calls for a reorientation of enforcement policies, and for the adoption of new regulatory means.

-We propose a novel regulatory framework, specifically designed to regulate and reduce ordinary unethicality.
-Under this proposed regulatory scheme: (1) the aim of regulatory intervention is to improve ethical deliberation and make it more difficult for ordinary people to behave unethically while maintaining a virtuous self-image, (2) big data analysis is utilized to identify and target situations in which ordinary people find it easy to excuse their own wrongdoing, and, (3) once such problematic situations are recognized, big data analysis can be used to match the most appropriate regulatory response to each situation.
+Recognizing the epidemic of ordinary unethicality and its great dangers, this article proposes an enforcement scheme tailored to regulate this type of antisocial behavior.
+By highlighting the importance of regulating "minor" violations instead of "major" ones, this scheme reflects a paradigm shift away from the current understanding of law enforcement: it calls for a reorientation of enforcement policies and for the adoption of new regulatory means.
+Under this proposed regulatory scheme, the aim of regulatory intervention is to improve ethical deliberation and make it more difficult for ordinary people to behave unethically while maintaining a virtuous self-image.
+Big data analysis is used in two ways: to identify situations in which ordinary people find it easy to excuse their own wrongdoing and, after such problematic situations are targeted, to match the most appropriate regulatory response to each situation.

-To outline our scheme in more detail, first, we propose to shift the focus of enforcement more explicitly towards perpetrators' awareness.
-The root cause of unethical behavior is in peoples' inability to objectively capture the true meaning of their own wrongdoing; therefore, to combat misconduct, enforcement mechanisms must target those ethical blind spots.
-More specifically, the goal of regulatory intervention should be to make it more difficult for perpetrators to pass off or ignore the harmfulness of their actions.
-Thus, we propose the use of ethical nudges, regulatory tools that will encourage ethical deliberation and will be designed to direct wrongdoers toward gaining a better understanding of their own behaviors.
-For instance, in case of contractual misrepresentation, electronic messages may alert sales representatives to reconsider their statements when they are nearing questionable territories.
-As we show below, similar means are already beginning to be implemented in some contexts.
+To outline our scheme in more detail, first, we propose to shift the focus of enforcement more explicitly toward heightening perpetrators' awareness of their actions.
+The root cause of unethical behavior is the inability to objectively capture the true meaning of one’s own wrongdoing; therefore, to combat misconduct, enforcement mechanisms must target ethical blind spots.
+More specifically, the goal of regulatory intervention is to make it more difficult for perpetrators to brush off or ignore the harmfulness of their actions.
+Thus, we propose the use of ethical nudges, regulatory tools that encourage ethical deliberation by directing wrongdoers toward a better understanding of their own behaviors.
+For instance, in the case of contractual misrepresentation, electronic messages may alert sales representatives to reconsider their statements when they contain false or exaggerated content.
+As we describe later, such tools are already being implemented in some contexts.

-By making this point, the paper offers a reorientation of our existing understanding of law enforcement and the aims of regulation.
-Current legal practices adopt an ex-post perspective, deploying sanction and punishment after misconduct has already occurred.
-The problem is that existing enforcement mechanisms do very little to engage in a significant way with the awareness of potential perpetrators ex-ante.
-Thus, very little effort is currently made to insure that wrongdoers are unable to shrug off or excuse their own unethicality at the time they decide how to behave.
+Shifting the focus of enforcement necessitates a reorientation of the aims of regulation and enforcement.
+Current legal practices adopt an ex-post perspective, deploying sanctions and punishment after misconduct has occurred.
+The problem is that these enforcement mechanisms do not address in a significant way the ex-ante awareness of potential perpetrators.
+Thus, they do very little to prevent wrongdoers from ignoring or excuse their own unethicality at the time they decide how to behave.

-Second, we explain how big data analysis can be utilized to identify situations in which ordinary unethicality proliferates.
-Behavioral ethics research shows that ordinary normative people often participate in antisocial and harmful behavior.
-This means that the proportion of people whose behavior we need to regulate is far greater than previously assumed.
-And yet, regulation of ordinary unethicality must be well-tailored.
-If all individuals constantly encounter ethical nudges, such nudges would lose their meaning and effectiveness.
-In other words, ethical nudges must stand out in order to be effective.
-This phenomenon is related to the issues of ethical numbing, referring to individuals' decline in moral awareness as a response to repetition and routine.
-Therefore, ethical nudges must be deployed carefully, and in a way that will maximize their effect on perpetrators' awareness.
+Second, we explain how big data analysis can be used to identify situations in which ordinary unethicality flourishes.
+Behavioral ethics (BE) research shows that ordinary people often engage in antisocial and harmful behavior.
+This means that the proportion of people whose behavior we need to regulate is far higher than previously assumed.
+And yet, to be effective, regulation of ordinary unethicality must be tailored to the situation and used appropriately.
+If everyone constantly encountered ethical nudges, such nudges would lose their meaning and impact.
+Ethical nudges must stand out to counter the phenomenon of ethical numbing, referring to individuals' decline in moral awareness in response to repetition and routine.
+Therefore, ethical nudges must be deployed carefully in a way that will maximize their impact on perpetrators' awareness.